fsquillace/pearl/doc/commands.md

     Stores the corresponding command specified by the entry.
 Then, you just need to type Cntrl-g to put it in the command line.

-### MAN2 ###
-MAN2 is a minimal manual to get essentials snippet information about all the important commands. *man2* is able to scan manuals in a xml format that are stored in both '$PEARL\_ROOT/share/mans/' and '$PEARL\_HOME/mans/'.
-You can create your own manual xml file for storing all the information you need.
-Just copy the manual xml template file from '$PEARL\_ROOT/share/mans/mans\_example.xml' to '$PEARL\_HOME/mans/your\_man.xml'.
-Type *man2 --help* to see all the available options.

-Example of using:

-    *$ man2* 'keyword'
-    Search "keyword" into the db.

 ### EYE ###
 EYE searches (also recursively) if substrings match with the specified pattern, into each text or pdf file.